 - Develop a web-based resource center with articles and publications by our members and other professionals that will be helpful to members and to the general community and public.

 - Engage our members in sharing their expertise and consulting with other professional, agencies, frontline and essential workers and all those affected by the Covid-19 pandemic via teleconference calls and other venues

 Psychologists have had a long standing tradition and commitment to providing humanitarian and psychological support during times of need.
 With the continuing increase in mass violence, natural disasters and various forms of terrorism there is a growing need to assist those who have been affected by such devastating events.
 Psychologists have the unique skill set, training and expertise to provide resources, education and trainings.
 They also provide relief to first responders, survivors, survivors families, and communities that have been affected by a catastrophic events.
 Although psychologists do not offer therapy at disaster sites, they can help people build upon their own internal strengths to begin the process of recovering from the disaster.
 As psychologists we can be involved in all aspects of disaster mental health including preparedness, response, and helping communities post-disaster.
 Click here to learn more about what psychologists do in disaster relief operations.

-WSPA is currently partnering with the APA, the American Red Cross, the Public Health Reserve Corp., and are in the process of looking into partnering with other local and state agencies.
+WSPA is currently partnering with the Washington State Department of Health, APA, the American Red Cross, the Public Health Reserve Corp., and are in the process of looking into partnering with other local and state agencies.
 If you are interested in Disaster Mental Health and joining WSPA's DRN Team, you will need Disaster Mental Health training.
 Start by taking a free 30-minute Red Cross introductory course, "Disaster Mental Health: Introduction" to see if these activities may be for you.